 Fibularis tertius muscle

-Fibularis tertius extends from the distal end of the tibia until the fifth metatarsal bone.
+Fibularis tertius extends from the distal end of the fibula to the base of the fifth metatarsal bone.
 Therefore, it spans and acts on two main joints of the foot; the talocrural (ankle) and subtalar joints.
 Due to its relative small size and poor mechanical leverage, fibularis tertius is considered a weak dorsiflexor and evertor of the foot.
 In addition, the muscle is quite varied; it can be absent in some individuals, while in others it forms part of extensor digitorum longus, being described as the muscle’s ‘fifth tendon’.

 |Origin||Medial surface (distal third) of fibula, interosseous membrane (anterior surface), anterior intermuscular septum|